Perform a pre-send spam test

 Another cause of this may be that we were not able to match the email received by this test to your Litmus account.
 This can happen if you are using variable content in the subject line, usually for personalization.
 If the content differs too much it is possible that we are not able to match the message with enough certainty to your account.

-If the test continues to be unavailable after sending to a new spam seed list, and your ESP is showing that the email was successfully delivered (and not bounced) to all email addresses, please reach out to the Support team who will be happy to help.
-If your ESP is showing your email was delivered to all addresses, please provide the Support team with the logs or a screenshot of the information and they can investigate this further with you.
+If the test continues to be unavailable after sending to a new spam seed list, and your ESP is showing that the email was successfully delivered (and not bounced) to all email addresses, the Support team will be happy to help.
+If your ESP is showing your email was delivered to all addresses, please provide the Support Team with the logs or a screenshot of the information and they can investigate this further with you.

 My ESP doesn't allow me to send a test email to that many email addresses